-

 Plan Ahead for Meaningful Holidays: Make This The Year You Get It Right

-A ceramic pumpkin centerpiece still decorates my table.
-And we have yet to plan the Thanksgiving menu.
-Maybe instead of turkey we’ll have breakfast for dinner like we did last year—complete with Eggs Benedict slathered in Hollandaise sauce.
-For some of us it feels a bit early to plan now for the Christmas season.
-But the first Sunday in Advent falls on November 27 this year.
+I’m still working on the shopping list for the Thanksgiving menu.
+And it feels a bit early to plan now for the Christmas season.
+But the first Sunday in Advent falls on December 1 this year.
 And we want to experience a sane, wise holiday season, right?
 We want to eschew the insanity that often comes with the celebration.
 And that requires some planning.
 And so I give you my annual list of seven suggestions.
-Here’s the 2022 offering.
-Select…
+Here’s the 2024 offering.
+Fifteen minutes of planning now can prevent fifteen hours of chaos later.
+So schedule a date with your calendar—perhaps while having a pedicure.
+Take the insanity out of the season so…

 -